resourge/react-router/README.md

 # useSearchParams

 `useSearchParams` hook is a utility hook designed to retrieve and manage the current search parameters from the URL.
-It parses the search parameters and provides a reactive way to access and update them within a React component.
+It parses the search parameters and provides a reactive way to access and update them within a react component.

 ## Usage